-About Residential Property Insurance Claims
+What is a Residential Property Insurance Claim?

-A property insurance claim can be a devastating and life-altering event for a policyholder, but for an insurer, it is routine business.
+A residential property insurance claim can be a devastating and life-altering event for a policyholder, but for an insurer, it is routine business.
 An insurance claim is a business negotiation, and policyholders must approach the adjustment and settlement of their property insurance claim as they would any other business transaction involving a large investment.
 Few homeowners would risk the value of their home without substantial research and strict oversight, and an insurance claim should be treated no differently.
 A residential property claim involves restoring or replacing the property – both the structure and the personal property inside the dwelling – to pre-loss conditions within the limits of insurance purchased.
 Policyholders are faced with the tasks of investigating and documenting losses and learning the terms and conditions of insurance policies: the insurance coverages available, limitations on those coverages, deductibles, conditions precedent, and specific requirements necessary to make an insurance claim.

 Typical residential property insurance policies offer: